Ambassador Ginette Martin

 The staff at the Kinshasa diplomatic mission implements programs related to political and economic affairs, cooperation, business and investment development, and services to Canadian citizens.
-Our site will give you access to the information you need to become better acquainted and to better understand our activities.
-Congolese citizens who want to visit Canada can also use this site to find all the information they need to obtain a visa.
+Our site will give you access to the information you need to become better acquainted with and to better understand our activities, and will connect you to other sources where you can find more information on these issues and answers to your questions.
+Congolese citizens who want to study in or visit Canada can also use this site to find all the information they need to obtain a visa.

 Because of its central location in Africa, the DRC is an important actor in terms of political stability and economic development in the region.
 Canada is a long-standing partner of the DRC: we have been represented in the country since 1962.
-We play an active role in the stabilization and democratization efforts made by the international community.
+We play an active role in the international community’s stabilization and democratization efforts in response to Congolese needs.
 Canada is involved in diplomatic, humanitarian, development assistance and peacekeeping activities.

 The Embassy of Canada in Kinshasa is also accredited to the Republic of Congo (Brazzaville), where Canada continues to encourage democratic development and respect for human rights.
-We believe that these values, as well as good governance, are closely linked to peace and prosperity for states, and to the well-being of their citizens.
+We believe that these values, as well as good governance, are closely linked to peace, prosperity for states and the well-being of their citizens.

-Canada has been a development partner in Africa for over 45 years.
-The DRC will face a number of challenges in 2014 and Canada will be by its side, as has been in the past.
-The country is still fighting poverty and instability, on all fronts.
-Canada’s international development programming in the Democratic Republic of Congo is in line with the poverty reduction and growth strategy developed by the Congolese government.
+Canada has been a development partner in Africa for over 45 years, and in 2014, the DRC became one of 25 countries of focus for Canadian cooperation.
+The country continues to face numerous challenges, and Canada will be by its side, as it has been in the past, in addressing poverty and instability.
+Canadian development cooperation in the Democratic Republic of Congo is in line with the poverty reduction and growth strategy developed by the Congolese government.

-Building the capacity of public institutions in central to Canada’s strategy, which aims to establish a more democratic, prosperous and just state.
+Building the capacity of public institutions is central to Canada’s strategy, which aims to establish a more democratic, prosperous and just state.
 Moreover, the Government of Canada is helping to strengthen the DRC’s health system by targeting the most urgent needs of disadvantaged communities, especially those of mothers, children and youth.
-Our programs also aim to increase the capabilities of central government officials, local authorities and civil society in order to help the tens of thousands of women and girls who have been the victims of sexual violence in the eastern provinces, and to participate in the fight against these atrocious crimes.
+Our programs are also intended to increase the capabilities of central government officials, local authorities and civil society in order to help the tens of thousands of women and girls who have been the victims of sexual violence in the eastern provinces, and to help combat these despicable crimes.
 Canada also provides humanitarian assistance to communities affected by armed conflict.

 The Embassy of Canada in Kinshasa team works hard to promote and defend Canada’s interests in the DRC and the Republic of Congo.
-We are all very proud—Canadian and Congolese workers alike—to work together to help build relations between our peoples that are even closer and more positive.
+We are all very proud—Canadian and Congolese workers alike—to work together to help build even closer and more positive relations between our peoples.

 Enjoy your virtual tour!